lammps/lammps/doc/src/read_data.rst

 The keyword *fix* can be used one or more times.
 Each usage specifies a fix that will be used to process a specific portion of the data file.
-Any header line containing *header-string* and any section with a name containing *section-string* will be passed to the specified fix.
+Any header line containing *header-string* and any section that is an exact match to *section-string* will be passed to the specified fix.
 See the :doc:`fix property/atom <fix_property_atom>` command for an example of a fix that operates in this manner.
-The page for the fix defines the syntax of the header line(s) and section(s) that it reads from the data file.
+The doc page for the fix defines the syntax of the header line(s) and section that it reads from the data file.
 Note that the *header-string* can be specified as NULL, in which case no header lines are passed to the fix.
-This means that it can infer the length of its Section from standard header settings, such as the number of atoms.
+This means the fix can infer the length of its Section from standard header settings, such as the number of atoms.

-The formatting of individual lines in the data file (indentation, spacing between words and numbers) is not important except that header and section keywords (e.g. atoms, xlo xhi, Masses, Bond Coeffs) must be capitalized as shown and can't have extra white-space between their words - e.g. two spaces or a tab between the 2 words in "xlo xhi" or the 2 words in "Bond Coeffs", is not valid.
+The formatting of individual lines in the data file (indentation, spacing between words and numbers) is not important except that header and section keywords (e.g. atoms, xlo xhi, Masses, Bond Coeffs) must be capitalized as shown and cannot have extra white-space between their words - e.g. two spaces or a tab between the 2 words in "xlo xhi" or the 2 words in "Bond Coeffs", is not valid.

 ----------